biopython/biopython/Doc/Tutorial/chapter_blast.rst

 If your BLAST file is huge though, you may run into memory problems trying to save them all in a list.

-Be careful not to iterate over the records *before* using ``blast_records`` as a list, as any record already iterated over will be missing from the list (it is fine to iterate over the records afterwards).
+If you start iterating over the records *before* using ``blast_records`` as a list, the parser will first reset the file stream to the beginning of the data to ensure that all records are neing read.
+Note that this will fail if the stream cannot be reset to the beginning, for example if the data are being read remotely (e.g. by qblast; see subsection :ref:`sec:running-www-blast`).
+In those cases, you can explicitly read the records into a list by calling ``blast_records = blast_records[:]`` before iterating over them.
+After reading in the records, it is safe to iterate over them or use them as a list.

 Instead of opening the file yourself, you can just provide the file
 name: